 This is so true that when I worked in contingent fee search, I charted the number of candidate “send outs” to hiring managers I achieved each week.
 I accurately predicted my placements and income with that single metric.

-How many times will you send yourself out this week?
+How many times will you send yourself out on interviews this week?
 How many meetings have you scheduled with hiring managers?
 If the answer is “zero,” don’t expect any job offers.

 Be a geek.
 Track and chart the number of times you meet with a hiring manager each week.
+Get a feel for the average number of interviews before getting a job in your target position.
+Work towards hitting that number.
 What gets measured gets managed.

-At a more granular level, do you check each of your job search activities for its connection to getting you in front of a hiring manager?
+At a more granular level, check each of your job search activities for its connection to getting you in front of a hiring manager.
 Your time is a resource constraint.
 Direct it to activities that will win you meetings with hiring managers — the biggest condition precedent to getting job offers.

 One of my resume clients had a sign taped above his computer when he was looking for a job.
 It read, “Is What I’m Doing Right Now Directly Connected to Getting Me in Front of a Hiring Manager?”
 Or something close to that.
 I don’t know.
 I didn’t see the sign.
 He told me about it.
 I loved it!